CShorten/JustBuckets/README.md

 <h1> Data Annotation </h1>
-The otuput of our Data Collection pipeline is 100K 320 x 180 images from 5 different games.
+The output of our Data Collection pipeline is 100K 320 x 180 images from 5 different games.
 We want to label this data to train 3 Deep Convolutional Neural Networks:
 <ul>
   <li> Image Classification of Rim vs. No Rim </li>
   <li> Objet Detection of the Rim </li>